Daniel-Ricardo-Simao-Projects/SEC-ibft/README.md

 The script has arguments which can be modified:

 - `terminal` - the terminal emulator used by the script
+- `client_config` - a string from the array `client_configs` which contains the possible configurations for the clients
 - `server_config` - a string from the array `server_configs` which contains the possible configurations for the blockchain nodes

 Run the script with the following command: